meghnanavhate/my-first-project/README.md

 # Cambridge Website Project

 ## Description
-This project is a simple website created using HTML and CsS.
+This project is a simple website created using HTML and CSS.

 ## Features
 -Responsive design